aryanv175/TypeFlex/README.md

-# TypeFlex : Use Text Replacement and increase your productivity with TypeFlex!
+# TypeFlex : Use Text Replacement and increase your productivity!

 ## UI: